 - Work Study

-Grants, Scholarships do not have to be paid back.
+Grants and Scholarships do not have to be paid back.
 This is FREE money.
 Work Study gives you work on or around campus while you go to school.
 Hours are flexible and employers know school comes first.
-There are BILLIONS Dollars available in financial aid.
+There are BILLIONS of dollars available in financial aid.

 For more information on Grants and Scholarships Click Here